 Is RuntimeBroker.exe a virus or malware?

-If the RuntimeBroker.exe file is situated in your System32 folder, it is a legitimate Microsoft process.
+If the RuntimeBroker.exe file is located in your System32 folder, it is a legitimate Microsoft process.
 If not, it could be malware.
 You could right-click the file and check its Properties if you have any doubts.

 RuntimeBroker.exe taking a lot of memory